BoWarburton/lambdata/README.md

-# lambdata
+# lambdata-ewarburton
-A Python package with useful data science functions
+A Python package with functions for managing x12 EDI files
+Usage:
+Example: